andrewacashner/hearingfaithms/chapters/chapter-3.md

 earlier *Voces*.
 But there are also elements of that 1642 version that do not seem to fit with the core of the text preserved Padilla's later setting.
-Padilla's reading *la clave que sobre el hombro*, quoting Is.
+Padilla's reading *la clave que sobre el hombro*, quoting Isa.
 22:12, is certainly superior to the 1642 reading *la clave que sobre el hombre* (though this could be the publisher's mistake).
 Similarly, the astronomical and musical term *distancias* in Padilla's text